robpuryear/Adventure/README.md

 The player attributes from "name" to "charm" can all be set on the Character Edit screen or manually edited in this JSON file.

 The attributes from "hair" to "shoes" have a value of the image name.
 There has to be a corresponding image located in the Unity directory `Resources/Art`

+# Random Map Generator

+Open the scene in RandomMapGen > Scenes > RandomMapScene

+Select the RandomMapTester object and press Run

+In the inspector, you can change the size of the map in the Map Dimensions section

+In the Decorate Map section, you can change the percentages of different tiles in the map

+Press the Generate Island button (while game is running).
+You can press the button as many times as you would like while the game is running to generate new maps.

+In the game tab, hold right click button to explore the map